-Further information about the AIHW Ethics Committee process, including Committee members, meeting dates, and detailed criteria for determining which AIHW activities require ethical review may be found at < www.aihw.gov.au/ethics/ >.
+Further information about the AIHW Ethics Committee process, including Committee members, meeting dates, and detailed criteria for determining which AIHW activities require ethical review may be found at AIHW Ethics Committee.

-27 Risk, Audit and Finance Committee
+28 Risk, Audit and Finance Committee

 Section 16(4) of the AIHW Act provides that the Institute (that is, the Board) may appoint such committees as it sees fit to assist it in performing its functions.